berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 14: Outside of class

-- Read [Sections 3.1-3.9 in our Data Structures textbook](https://moodle.berea.edu/mod/lti/view.php?id=772219) in preparation for a possible reading quiz.
+- Read [Sections 3.1-3.9 in our Data Structures textbook](https://moodle.berea.edu/mod/lti/view.php?id=772219) and do the extra questions in preparation for a possible reading quiz.

 ## Day 13: Friday, September 19, 2025